You Can Start Early

 We adhere to the National Alliance of Concurrent Enrollment Partnership (NACEP) accreditation standards.

-- Courses are $65* per credit and should be paid to EWU (one 5-credit course regularly costs over $1,700).
+- Courses are free to all public school students, or $65 per credit for private school students and should be paid to EWU (one 5-credit course regularly costs over $1,700).

 - EWU in the High School pays for all testing and course fees.